Samaritans: Early Islamic period

 A number of restrictions on the dhimmi were reinstituted during the reign of the Abbasid Caliph al-Mutawakkil (847–861 CE), prices increased once more, and many people experienced severe poverty.
 "Many people lost faith as a result of the terrible price increases and because they became weary of paying the jizya.
 There were many sons and families who left their faith and became lost".
 The tradition of men wearing a red tarboosh may also go back to an order by al-Mutawakkil, that required non-Muslims to be distinguished from Muslims.
+However, this is disputed because praying while wearing a tarboosh was easier for Muslims, because they put their heads to the ground during Salah (daily prayers).

 The numerous instances of Samaritans converting to Islam that are mentioned in the Chronicle of Abu l-Fath are all connected to economic difficulties that led to widespread poverty among the Samaritan population, anarchy that left Samaritans defenseless against Muslim attackers, and attempts by those people and others to force conversion on the Samaritans.
 It is crucial to keep in mind that the Samaritan community was the smallest among the other dhimmi communities and that it was also situated in Samaria, where Muslim settlement continued to expand as evidenced by the text; by the ninth century, villages such as Sinjil and Jinsafut were already Muslim.
 This makes it possible to assume that the Samaritans were more vulnerable than other dhimmi, what greatly broadened the extent of their Islamization.

 Archaeological data demonstrates that during the 8th and 9th centuries, winepresses west of Samaria stopped operating, but the villages to which they belonged persisted.
 Such sites could be securely identified as Samaritan in some of those cases, and it is likely in others.
 According to one theory, the local Samaritans who converted to Islam kept their villages going but were barred by Islamic law from making wine.
-These findings date to the Abassid period, and are in accordance with the Islamization process as described in the historical sources.
+These findings date to the Abbasid period, and are in accordance with the Islamization process as described in the historical sources.

 As time goes on, more information from recorded sources refers to Nablus and less to the vast agricultural regions that the Samaritans had previously inhabited.
-Hence, the Abassid era marks the disappearance of Samaritan rural habitation in Samaria.
+Hence, the Abbasid era marks the disappearance of Samaritan rural habitation in Samaria.
 By the end of the period, Samaritans were mainly centered in Nablus, while other communities persisted in Caesarea, Cairo, Damascus, Aleppo, Sarepta, and Ascalon.
+The Samaritans transitioned from speaking Aramaic and Arabic to exclusively speaking Arabic starting from the 11th century onward.